While it’s only been two years since we waved goodbye to “Game of Thrones,” it feels like an eternity since we last traveled across Westeros.

 Ramin Djawadi, who composed the award-winning score for “Game of Thrones,” is returning for the prequel series.
 His work on “Thrones” inspired a world tour, in which the composer performed music from the series live in 24 cities from 2017 to 2019.

-It’s the only confirmed “Game of Thrones” spinoff
+It’s the only officially greenlit “Game of Thrones” spinoff

 While there are other Westeros-related series in development, “House of the Dragon” is the only confirmed “Game of Thrones” spinoff show (so far).
 Martin, who signed a five-year development deal with HBO, is overseeing development on various ideas, including “Tales of Dunk and Egg,” which would be based on Martin’s series of novellas “A Knight of the Seven Kingdom.”
-“10,000 Ships” would focus on the legendary war queen Nymeria 1,000 years before the events of “Game of Thrones,” and “9 Voyages,” which would follow Toussaint’s character, Lord Corlys Velaryon (“The Sea Snake”).
+“10,000 Ships” would focus on the legendary war queen Nymeria 1,000 years before the events of “Game of Thrones,” and “The Sea Snake” (previously titled “Nine Voyages”), which would follow Toussaint’s character, Lord Corlys Velaryon.
 “Flea Bottom” would focus on everyday citizens born in the poorest district of King’s Landing, and the idea of an animated series is also being floated around.